-On the military reservation at Fort Whipple we lost seven mules while unloading the train, and while in Camp Prescott, within two weeks of this time, we had about one hundred mules stolen by the Indians, but I cannot give the exact dates or the number taken each time an attack was made, but we lost about one hundred mules between November 15 and December 15, 1865.
+On the military reservation, at Fort Whipple, we lost seven mules while unloadi the train, and, while in Camp Prescott, within two weeks of this time, we had about one hundred mules stolen by the Indians, but I cannot give the exact dates or the number taken each time an attack was made, but we lost about one hundred mulbetween November 15 and December 15, 1865.

 At the mine I had started eleven men at work on the mill, who were attacked on the afternoon of October 4 and driven off.
-Some took refuge at Walnut Grove and others at Prescott.
-I then employed a larger force, and again applied for troops to be stationed at the mill during that winter, as but few men could be engaged for that purpose, owing to the extreme danger, at that time, from the Indians,
+Some took refuge at Walnut Grove, and others at Prescott.
+I then employed a larger force, and again applied for troops to be stationed at the mill during that winter, as but few men could be engaged for that purpose, owing to the extreme danger, at that time, from the Indians.

-During that winter we had about fifty mules stolen from the mills by the Indians, while our teams, which were freighting on the road from the Colorado River to Pres-cott, were frequently attacked by them and lost wagons and mules.
+During that winter we had about fifty mules stolen from the mills, by the Indiat while our teams, which were freighting on the road from the Colorado River to Precott, were frequently attacked by them and lost wagons and mules.

-From the time I reached Arizona, in September, 1865, until March, 1866, the Indians, captured, in all, two hundred and seven mules, which had cost from \$200 to \$250 each in Missouri.
+cott, were frequently attacked by them and lost wagons and mules.
+From the time I reached Arizona in September, 1865, until March, 1866, the India captured, in all, two hundred and seven mules, which had cost from \$200 to \$250 each in Missouri.

-On the 9th of February the Indians attacked our camp at Bully Bueno, drove off the men, killed two, and wounded one.
-General Mason sent over a surgeon and a company of troops, who remained about one week and were withdrawn.
-I then increased our force to about forty men and left them, coming to Philadelphia in May, 1866, and returned to Arizona about August 1.
+On the 9th of February the Indians attacked our camp at Bully Bueno, drove off the men, killed two and wounded one.
+General Mason sent over a surgeon and a compa of troops, who remained about one week and were withdrawn.
+I then increased a force to about forty men and left them, coming to Philadelphia in May, 1866, and returned to Arizona about August 1.

 During my absence the Indians had captured about twenty head of animals.
-In October, 1866, I sent from San Pedro, Cal., a train loaded with provisions, which was captured by the Indians at Agua Frio, ten miles from the Bully Bueno mine.
-Five teamsters were billed and about forty animals taken.
+In October, 1866, I sent from San Pedro, California, a train loaded with provisions, which was captured by the Indians at Agua Frio, ten miles from the Bully Bueno mine.
+Fin teamsters were killed and about forty animals taken.

-In November, 1866, I went to Philadelphia, and as all efforts to have a military camp established at our mill had failed, I went to see General Grant at Washington, to whom I represented our situation, and who promised to instruct General McDowell (then commanding the Department of the Pacific) to extend such aid to us as was possible, and to establish a military camp at our mill.
+In November, 1866, I went to Philadelphia, and as all efforts to have a military cam established at our mill had failed, I went to see General Grant at Washington, whom I represented our situation, and who promised to instruct General McDow (then commanding the Department of the Pacific) to extend such aid to us as was pasible, and to establish a military camp at our mill.
 This was never done.
-During my absence at this period Maj.
-E. W. Coffin was superintendent of the company's operations in Arizona.
+During a absence at this period Major E. W. Coffin was superintendent of the company's opeations in Arizona.

-At Los Angeles, Cal., in June, 1867, I bought about seventy head of mules and horses and six wagons, and loaded them with provisions and merchandise, and started them for Prescott.
-The train had trouble with the Indians all the way, and reached the mine after losing a number of animals.
-The day after their arrival the Indians captured every animal belonging to the company and killed the herders.
-This caused a total suspension of operations, as we could purchase no teams in Arizona at that time.
-Major Coffin abandoned the enterprise and returned to Philadelphia, I having in the mean time remained in San Francisco.
+At Los Angeles, California, in June, 1867, I bought about seventy head of inules and horses and six wagons, and loaded them with provisions and merchandise, and start them for Prescott.
+The train had trouble with the Indians all the way, and reach the mine after losing a number of animals.
+The day after their arrival the India captured every animal belonging to the company, and killed the berders.
+This cause a total suspension of operations, as we could purchase no teams in Arizona at that time Major Coffin abandoned the enterprise and returned to Philadelphia, I having in the meantime, remained in San Francisco.

-On hearing of this disaster I at once went to Prescott, and applied to General Gregg for soldiers to protect the property, but without result.
-I employed a force of men to guard the mill, and left them there during that winter, and came to Philadelphia.
+On hearing of this disaster I at once went to Prescott, and applied to General Gre for soldiers to protect the property, but without result.
+I employed a force of meni guard the mill, and left them there during that winter, and came to Philadelphia.